Gabriel von Seidl

 Gabriel von Seidl (9 December 1848 – 27 April 1913) was a German architect and a representative of the historicist style of architecture.

-Life and work
+Early life, education and early career

-Gabriel Seidl was born in Munich, Bavaria in 1848.
-He was the first son of the wealthy baker Anton Seidl and his wife Therese, daughter of the well-known brewer Gabriel Sedlmayr.
-Seidl initially studied mechanical engineering at the Polytechnic School in Munich.
-He worked as a mechanical engineer in England, where he found that his real talent lay in the field of architecture.
+Gabriel Seidl was born in 1848 in Munich, Kingdom of Bavaria.
+He was the first son of the wealthy baker Anton Seidl and his wife, Therese, daughter of the brewer Gabriel Sedlmayr.

+Seidl initially studied mechanical engineering at the Technical University of Munich (TUM).
+He then worked as a mechanical engineer in England, where he found that his real talent lay in the field of architecture.
 Consequently, he began studying at the Academy of Fine Arts in Munich.
 His studies were interrupted during 1870–1871 due to his volunteer participation in the Franco-Prussian War.
 After an extended period of study in Rome, he opened an interior decoration studio in 1878.